gsi-laura/GSI-Java-Test/README.md

 ### Arguments
 1. FILE: Location of FILE.
-2. FILTER: Filter to applying in File (CITI or ID).
+2. FILTER: Filter to apply while searching (CITY or ID).
-3. FILTER VALUE: Citi name or ID value.
+3. FILTER VALUE: City name or ID value.

 ### Installation
 1. Clone or download the project in GitHub.